Dr. Shawana Moore understands the importance of empowering women in health.

 She received her undergraduate degree in biology from Wilberforce University, an HBCU, and then was accepted into the accelerated nursing program at Thomas Jefferson.
 From there, she moved straight into the school’s aforementioned gender-related nurse practitioner program and was part of the first graduating class of three.

-The program’s focus was perfect for her goals in giving back to the community.
+The program’s focus: empowering women, was perfect for her goals in giving back to the community.

 “From my experience within the Camden community and my own family, I saw how as women, we take care of our families, we care for the communities, but we tend to put our needs last.
 I wanted to be the person who could educate women and support them in caring for themselves first.
 Data and literature show that the healthier women are, typically, the healthier families and communities are as well.”